Hot topics

 Samsung Galaxy S23 FE camera

-We cannot tell you much about the camera at this point, apart from what the spec sheet reveals.
 There is a triple camera, which is led by a 50 MP sensor with f/1.8 aperture, plus a 12 MP ultra-wide-angle shooter and finally a telephoto camera with 8 MP and 3x optical zoom.
-Samsung installs a 10 MP cam in the front for selfies.
+Samsung installs a 10 MP cam in the front for selfies

-It is nice that Samsung has opted for the floating design for the cameras instead of a camera island. / © nextpit
+It's nice that Samsung opted for a floating design for the cameras instead of a camera island. / © nextpit

 Battery and charging speed

-The USB-C port for the charger is of course available - in contrast to the charger. / © nextpit
+The USB-C port for the charger is available, unlike the charger. / © nextpit

 Samsung Galaxy S23 FE technical specifications